 Job Shadow.
 We recommend that you gain experience by shadowing with a general practice dentist and specialists of your choosing.
 Document your experiences in a physical or digital format, and obtain at least one letter of reference from a dentist you have shadowed.

 Connect + Explore.
 Get to know your professors and local health care professionals.
 These individuals are valuable resources for research experience, volunteering, shadowing and letters of recommendation.
 Consider Study Abroad programs through the Office of International Programs and Services.
+Attend information sessions, workshops, field trips, and other events for pre-dental students offered by the Office of Medical Professions Advising.

 Research.
 Talk with your professors and peers who are involved with undergraduate research and consider opportunities within the College of Science and Mathematics.